New Residents

 Transfers

 Newly admitted transfer students will primarily select their own assignments throughout the residential communities on campus.
 Transfer students are eligible to live in all types of communities, including suite and apartment style areas, and may be selecting with or near other transfer students.
-The Transfer Community is located in Busby Suites.
-Students interested in this community are encouraged to apply early.

 Will there be rooms available for groups of 3 or 4?